 How Common Is Dual Diagnosis?

-According to the National Institute on Drug Abuse, about half of those who experience substance dependence also have mental illness, and about half of people with mental illness will develop a disorder with illicit or legal substances.
+According to the National Institute on Drug Abuse, at least 38% of those who experience substance dependence also have a diagnosed mental illness, and about 18% of people with mental illness will develop a disorder with illicit or legal substances.
 In addition, about 60% of teens receiving treatment for substance abuse also have a mental illness.
 Sadly, more than 52% of people with co-occurring conditions never receive the care they need.
 More than half of those with co-occurring disorders who did not receive mental health care cited the cost as the main barrier to treatment, while 38.4% of those with co-occurring substance abuse cited an unwillingness to stop using as the biggest reason for not receiving treatment.

 Having both a mental illness and a substance abuse challenge is known as comorbidity.
-The National Institute of Mental Health has found that about 7.9 million Americans in 2014 had both a diagnosed mental illness and a substance abuse disorder.
+The Substance Abuse and Mental Health Services Administration has found that about 9.5 million Americans in 2019 had both a diagnosed mental illness and a substance abuse disorder.
 The numbers may be higher when factoring in undiagnosed mental health disorders.
 More than half of adults with comorbidity are men.

 The rates of co-morbidity are even higher for those with serious mental illness, or conditions where a mental disorder is serious enough that it affects a person’s ability to live their life.
 About one in four people who have this type of mental illness also have a condition involving substance abuse.